 - Have advanced computer skills, perhaps with computer programming experience

-To apply, please complete the online application, or print and mail with your résumé and cover letter to:
+To apply, please complete the online application attaching your résumé and cover letter.

 Applications are accepted on a rolling basis, but late applications intended for a certain season will not be considered.